How Traffic Filtering Can Secure your PC from Cyber Threats

 Firewalls block what’s coming into your machine unannounced or un-requested.

 Windows has its own firewall you can use for free and we encourage you to keep it on.
 Some antivirus products include a firewall in their suite, next to their antivirus engine.
 This may disable Windows Firewall, so make sure to check your settings to ensure that you’re using a firewall from a trusted source.

 While antivirus products are highly focused on reactive security, you can still rely on good AV to help you with filtering your web traffic.
 The best antivirus products often include blacklists of infected domains and websites.
 This is useful, because your AV may block these websites and domains that are known to be infected, keeping a malware infection at bay.

 However, keep in mind that cybercriminals move extremely fast.
 They can create thousands of infected domains that are only online for a few hours and then taken down so they can stay below the radar and continue their illegal activities.
 So these lists employed by antivirus products, while useful, are not enough to ensure your proactive protection.

 If you’re looking for a guide to choose a reliable antivirus, I have just the thing for you.

 There’s also another way you can filter your Internet traffic that’s focused on proactive cyber security.
 Because we believe that you shouldn’t wait for something bad to happen to improve your online safety.
 This is our specialty, so let me share how we do it.

-We built Heimdal PRO to focus on constantly changing threats.
-So behind it there’s a massive amount of intelligence about cyber criminal infrastructure:
+We built Thor Foresight to focus on constantly changing threats.
+So behind it, there’s a massive amount of intelligence about cybercriminal infrastructure: